CharlieJT/Recipes/tests.md

 I checked that:

 - All images were loaded properly.
-- It was showing all of the available recipes, I confirmed this in MongoDB.
+- It was showing all the available recipes, I confirmed this in MongoDB.
 - All information on each card was loading correctly.
 - The search bar was correctly animating when the input field is active & that it's changing colour.
 - The link 'List Of Recipes' is slightly lighter in colour than the rest of the links in the footer and that